realJeremySun/first-web-game-lb4/blog/2019-06-12-building-an-online-game-with-loopback-4-pt5.md

 /dist
 ```

+`Dockerfile` and`.dockerignore` are two Docker-related file that provided by LoopBack 4.
+We will use them to create Docker image.

 Open `package.json`, add two lines under `scripts`.
-Those are the command lines to build and run Docker image.
+Those are the commands to build and run Docker image.

 ```
 "docker:build": "docker build -t firstgame .",